spacefreak86/pyquarantine-milter/README.md

 Addionally, pyquarantine-milter provides a sanitized, harmless version of the text parts of e-mails, which can be embedded in e-mail notifications.
 This makes it easier for users to decide, if a match is a false-positive or not.
 If a matching quarantine provides a quarantine ID of the original e-mail, it is also available as a template variable.
 This is useful if you want to add links to a webservice to notification e-mails, to give your users the ability to release e-mails or whitelist the from-address for example.
 The webservice then releases the e-mail from the quarantine.

-The project is currently in alpha status, but will soon be used in a productive enterprise environment and possibly existing bugs will be fixed.
+The project is currently in beta status, but it is already used in a productive enterprise environment which processes about a million e-mails per month.

 ## Requirements
 * pymilter <https://pythonhosted.org/pymilter/>